Intel confronts possible Dow delisting amid AI competition and manufacturing delays

 TAGS

 Intel Corporation, once a dominant force in the semiconductor industry, is facing one of the most challenging periods in its history.
-The company is at risk of being removed from the Dow Jones Industrial Average (DJIA) as its shares have plummeted nearly 60% in 2024.
+The company is at risk of being removed from the (DJIA) as its shares have plummeted nearly 60% in 2024.
 This drastic decline has placed Intel as the worst-performing component of the 30-stock index, causing considerable concern among investors and market analysts.
 The potential delisting from the Dow would mark a significant blow to the company’s reputation and further undermine investor confidence.

 Intel’s Struggles Deepen with Stock Performance Plunge